MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ## Incorporating upstream changes to local

-After your change has been accepted to upstream, you will want to incorporate the changes into your local main branch.
+After your change has been accepted upstream, you will want to incorporate the changes into your local main branch.
 First, switch to your main branch.

 ````{tab-set-code}